In this model, an institution of higher education may partner with a practice setting to form a new at-Large chapter.

-In some areas or countries, one or more schools of nursing and practice settings may find it beneficial to join together to form one Sigma chapter.
-There is no limit to the number of schools and practice settings that can collaborate within one at-Large chapter.
+In some areas or countries, one of more institution of higher education and practice setting may find it beneficial to join to form one Sigma chapter.
+There is no limit to the number of schools and practice settings that can collaborate to form one new at-large chapter.

 Practice setting minimum requirements:

-- Practice setting must be accredited by an appropriate accrediting agency recognized by the Sigma Governance Committee (such as the Joint Commission or equivalent).
+- Practice setting must be accredited by an appropriating body recognized by the Sigma Governance Committee.

-- Practice setting administration and chief nursing officer officials must agree to support a Sigma chapter at the university.
+- Practice setting administration and chief nursing officials must agree to support a Sigma chapter at the institution of higher education.

-- Institution of higher education grants a minimum of a baccalaureate degree or equivalent in nursing.
+- Institution of higher education grants a minimum a baccalaureate degree or equivalent in nursing.

 - School’s nursing programs are accredited by an appropriate accrediting body recognized by the Sigma Governance Committee.

-- Obtained support from the institution of higher education and the educational unit with the nursing program for an Sigma chapter.
+- Obtained support from the institution of higher education and the educational unit with the nursing program for a Sigma chapter.